laantorchaweb/preloader/README.md

   each: function() {

-    // inside the &quot;each&quot; function &quot;this&quot; is the loaded image
+    // inside the "each" function "this" is the loaded image

     console.log(this);
   },